ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 ## [From _The Mississippi Creole._](https://chroniclingamerica.loc.gov/lccn/sn83016872/1849-09-08/ed-1/seq-1)

 #### 1849-09-08 &middot; Canton, Miss.

 <table style="width: 100%;"><tr><td style="width: 50%">

+ravel ae they
+e now around our pathe.
+The world will
+have the same attractions for our ofliprinir yet
+unborn, that she had once for ourseive.nd
+that she now ha. for our children.
+Yet a litde
+while and all this will have happened.
+Th.
 throbbing heart will be .tilled,. nd we shall be
 street.
 Our funeral will wind Its w.y, ana
 Ihe prayers will be said, and our friends will